skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 gathered there, talking.
 He sneaks up to the back of the house and peeks through the rear window with his mirror.

-> DM mistake.
-Looking back, would Eomer still have his mirror?
-They
+> Dungeon master mistake.
+Looking back, would Eomer still have his
-> lost their backpacks in the shipwreck, and spent an awful night
+> mirror?
+They lost their backpacks in the shipwreck, and spent an
-> being beaten against the rocks off the coast.
-Assuming he even had
+> awful night being beaten against the rocks off the coast.
+Assuming
-> it with him (and not in his pack) would the mirror have survived the
+> he even had it with him (and not in his pack) would the mirror have
-> harsh treatment?
-Since I didn't challenge him on this, then I guess
+> survived the harsh treatment?
+Since I didn't challenge him on this,
-> so...
+> then I guess so...

 A soldier is inside, working on something.
 Eomer can hear the banging of pots.
 This room is clearly the kitchen.
 After watching the place a